Eviaiy/Extract-Food-Facts/README.md

 # Extract Food Facts

 Leveraging LLM and OCR technologies, this tool efficiently extracts text from food product images, including nutrition details, and converts it into structured JSON data.
 It offers precise content extraction in a user-friendly format, ideal for data enthusiasts engaged in health tracking or research.
+You can access the app in www.extractfoodfacts.com

 ![OCR Application Interface](static/front.png)